ionos-cloud/ionosctl/docs/subcommands/k8s-cluster-create.md

 You can wait for the Cluster to be in "ACTIVE" state using `--wait-for-state` flag together with `--timeout` option.

-Required values to run a command:

-* Name

 ## Options

 ```text